MaxKortenbruck/text_visualization/README.md

 A full documentation is available in the

->/src/doc
+>/src/doc/out

 directory.
 It is HTML based and uses JSDOC.
-You can access it similar to starting the local server, you need to access the
+You can access it by opening the

->/src/doc/

-directory and run

->python3 doc.py
+>index.html

+file in your browser

 ## Installation